PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-08-24-how-to-not-live-an-average-life-productivity-for-high-achievers.md

 Plan your day the night before.
 Set clear deadlines for each task, and stick to them.
 This structure will keep you on track and prevent procrastination.

-If you build self-discipline muscle these habits, you’re transforming yourself into someone who can achieve anything.
+If you build self-discipline muscle with these habits, you’re transforming yourself into someone who can achieve anything.

 #### Mental Mastery